A word from Curt

 Use the website contact menu or Email us at email@example.com to sign up.
 We will contact the first four contacts, who will send a $100 non-refundable check to confirm their slot.

 Private accommodations at Dry Creek Baptist Camp’s famous White House B and B.

 3 great Dry Creek meals: Roast beef dinner, country breakfast, and fried catfish lunch.

 Registration begins at 5:00 with dinner at 6:30 pm.

 On Friday evening, we’ll make a Dry Creek tour of favorite places from Curt’s thirteen books: The Old House, The Friendship Lane, The Evergreen Cedar Tree, Sugar’s Grave, Dry Creek’s White House, Bro.
 Hodges’ Best Sermon, A Father’s Love, The Prayer Garden, and much more.

-We’ll end the evening with one of Dry Creek’s famous campfires.
+We’ll end the evening with one of Dry Creek’s famous hayrides and campfires.